 Both Sprint and T-Mobile announced OTA updates for two long-forgotten handsets today stuck on Android 4.1.1 - the Samsung Nexus S and the HTC One S, respectively (that is, the Sprint Nexus S and the T-Mobile One S).

 Both updates are described merely as containing security enhancements, but given that Android 4.1.1 is the only known OS version potentially vulnerable to the now-infamous heartbleed exploit, it's fairly easy to determine what this is all about (HTC's site actually confirms as much).
+It's certainly big of T-Mobile, Sprint, HTC, and Samsung to make this happen at all - many phones languish with serious security flaws after their software support comes to an end, but it seems Heartbleed got enough press that the parties involved deemed the fix a worthwhile endeavor.
 Read More

 Google kicked off the Nexus program back in early 2010 with the Nexus One.
 It was a fine phone for the time, but it's vastly different than the most recent iterations of the Nexus flagship.
 That's illustrated quite well by this quick GIF.
 Read More

 The gold release for CyanogenMod 10.1 (Android 4.2) is very, very close, folks.
 The CyanogenMod team has already gone through four (count 'em, four) release candidates to date, and the fifth has just started popping up on the CyanogenMod download page.
 RC5 for the Sprint, MetroPCS, Cricket, and AT&T versions of the Galaxy S III are available at the time of writing, as well as the Nexus S, Nexus S 4G, Samsung Captivate, Acer Iconia Tab A700, and the Nook Tablet.

 As the day progresses, builds for the rest of the officially-supported devices should start appearing on the download page.
 Read More